poypoyan/treedrawing/README.md

 #  tree_drawing
 Naive Rooted Tree Drawing Algorithm in Python 3

-The aim is simple.
-From this...
+### The objective is simple.
+From this . . .

 ![Input Tree Data](./images/input.png)

-...to this!
+### . . . to this!

 ![Output Tree Drawing](./images/output.png)

-Of course, the tree data above is just an example; input tree can be a "pointer" to database, spreadsheet, etc.
+Of course, the tree data above is just an example.
+Input tree can be a "pointer" to database, spreadsheet, etc.

 Parts of the algorithm is recursive.
 Hence, expect the performance to be slower for larger trees, since Python doesn't support tail recursion.